eosrio/bp-info-standard/README.md

   - candidate_name: Producer/organization name
   - website: Block producer website
   - code_of_conduct: Full link to where it is,
+  - ownership_disclosure: Full link to where it is,
   - email: Contact email
   - branding: {Object} - Logo images
       - logo_256: Entire url to image 256x256px